webhookdb/webhookdb-cli/MANUAL.md

 ### rename-table

-Rename the database table associated with the integration
+Rename the database table associated with the integration.

-**--integration, -i**="": Integration opaque id, starting with 'svi_'.
-Run `webhookdb integrations list` to see a list of all your integrations.
+**--integration, -i**="": Integration identifier.
+This can either be the service name, the table name, or the opaque id, which is a unique code that starts with 'svi_'.
+Run webhookdb integrations list to see a list of all your integrations.

 **--new-name, -n**="": The new name of the table.
 Valid table names must adhere to the following rules: must begin with an ASCII letter, contain only ASCII letters, numbers, underscores, dashes, and spaces, can begin and end with double quotes, and must otherwise be a valid Postgres identifier.

+**--org, -o**="": Takes an org key.
+Run `webhook org list` to see a list of all your org keys.

+### migrations

+Command namespace for interacting with your organizations database migrations.

+#### start

+Enqueue a migration of all your organization's data to a new database.

+**--admin-url, -a**="":

+**--org, -o**="": Takes an org key.
+Run `webhook org list` to see a list of all your org keys.

+**--readonly-url, -r**="":

+#### list

+List all database migrations.

+**--format, -f**="": Format of the output.
+One of: json, csv, table, raw (default: table)

 **--org, -o**="": Takes an org key.
 Run `webhook org list` to see a list of all your org keys.